Aircraft in fiction: Pitts Special

 Pitts Special S-1S and S-2A airplanes feature prominently in the 1980 film Cloud Dancer, in which flying scenes were filmed with cameras adapted to resist up to 12 g, mounted on the planes.
 The story follows a competition aerobatics champion through his show season, starring David Carradine.
 The role of Curtis Pitts was played by Woodrow Chambliss in a short scene; the movie had the participation both in performance as in advice of pilots Tom Poberezny, Charlie Hillard, Leo Loudenslager, and Jimmy Leeward.
 The movie is dedicated to pilot Walt Tubb, who died a few months after the filming, coincidentally while doing the same maneuver that in the movie causes the death of one of the characters.

 R

-RAH-66 Comanche

-The cancelled Boeing-Sikorsky RAH-66 Comanche appeared in director Ang Lee's Hulk film in 2003.

-The 1993 shooter game Jungle Strike has the main character flying the RAH-66 Comanche to complete various missions.

-The 2013 military simulation game Arma 3 depicts the Comanche's real-world cancellation as something that almost happened, and the design brought back from the edge of being shut down and adopted as the "AH-99 Blackfoot".

-Republic RC-3 Seabee

-The Republic RC-3 Seabee is an amphibious aircraft which James Bond uses in the 1974 film The Man With the Golden Gun, to get to the island lair of villain Francisco Scaramanga.
-Bond lands the plane at the island, but it is later destroyed by Scaramanga's solar-powered laser gun.

 RF-8 Crusader

 The RF-8 is a reconnaissance version of the Vought F-8 Crusader carrier-based air superiority aircraft.
 In the 1980 film The Final Countdown an RF-8 is used by to overfly the Pearl Harbor naval base.
 The photos taken during that mission of the US Navy Fleet prior to the 1941 Japanese attack, convince Nimitzs commanders that somehow they have gone back in time from the 1980s to the 1940s.

 The RF-8As that played a pivotal role in obtaining low-level reconnaissance photographs of Soviet medium-range ballistic missiles (MRBMs) in Cuba during the Cuban Missile Crisis were depicted in the 2000 film Thirteen Days.
 The aircraft were portrayed by ex-Philippine Air Force F-8H airframes refurbished for use in the movie.